The Velvet Underground & Nico: Chart history and sales figures

+The album's exact release date is uncertain.
+Some sources do not specify beyond March 1967, while others date it to March 12.
+The author Richie Unterberger describes the latter date as "probably [erroneous]"; he instead suggests it was likely out by March 4 at the latest, adding there is evidence that some copies were possibly on sale "a little before March".
+(Note: Billboard magazine listed the album in its "new release inventory checklist" on January 28, 1967.
+That same day, Cashbox magazine included the album's cover and catalogue number in an ad for new Verve releases.
+By early March, numerous daily newspapers across the United States had provided small reviews and mentions of the album, indicating promo copies were circulating.
+Unterberger writes that an ad for the album in the March 4 issue of Cashbox provides the album's latest possible release date.)

-Upon release, The Velvet Underground & Nico was a commercial flop.
+Upon release, The Velvet Underground & Nico was a commercial failure.
 The album's controversial content led to its almost instantaneous ban from various record stores, many radio stations refused to play it, and magazines refused to carry advertisements for it.
 Its lack of success can also be attributed to Verve, who failed to promote or distribute the album with anything but modest attention.
 However, Richie Unterberger of AllMusic also notes that: